felixdittrich92/OnnxTR/README.md

 If you have:

 - a NVIDIA GPU, use one of the `gpu` variants
-- an Intel CPU or GPU, use one of the `cpu-openvino` variants
+- an Intel CPU or GPU, use one of the `openvino` variants
 - otherwise, use one of the `cpu` variants

 ### Reading files